Demotic Greek: Basic features

-The verb system inherited from Ancient Greek gradually evolved, with the old future, perfect, and pluperfect tenses gradually disappearing; they were replaced with conjugated forms of the verb έχω (I have) to denote these tenses instead.
-The future tenses and the subjunctive and optative moods, and eventually the infinitive, were replaced by the modal/tense auxiliaries θα and να used with new simplified and fused future/subjunctive forms.
-In contrast to this, Katharevousa employed older perfective forms and infinitives that had been for the most part lost in the spoken language, but in other cases it employed the same aorist or perfective forms as the spoken language, but preferred an archaizing form of the present indicative, e.g. κρύπτω for Demotic κρύβω (I hide), which both have the same aorist form έκρυψα.
+The verb system inherited from Ancient Greek gradually evolved.
+The perfect, pluperfect, future perfect, and past conditional tenses were gradually replaced with conjugated forms of the verb έχω (I have).
+The future tense and the subjunctive and optative moods, and eventually the infinitive, were replaced by the modal/tense auxiliaries θα and να used with either the simplified or fused future/subjunctive forms.
+In contrast to this, Katharevousa employed older perfective forms and infinitives that had been mostly lost in the spoken language.
+However, Katharevousa did sometimes employ the same aorist or perfective forms as the spoken language, but preferred an archaizing form of the present indicative, e.g. κρύπτω for Demotic κρύβω (I hide), which both have the same aorist form έκρυψα.

-Demotic Greek also borrowed a significant number of words from other languages such as Italian and Turkish, something which katharevousa avoided.
+Demotic Greek also borrowed a significant number of words from other languages, including Italian and Turkish, something which Katharevousa avoided.

+Demotic and Modern Greek

-Dimotiki and "Standard Modern Greek"
+Demotic as "Standard Modern Greek"

-Dimotiki is commonly used interchangeably with "Standard Modern Greek" (Νέα Ελληνικά).
+Demotic is commonly used interchangeably with "Standard Modern Greek" (Νέα Ελληνικά).
 Nonetheless, these terms are not necessarily synonyms.
-While today's Standard Modern Greek is fundamentally a continuation of earlier Dimotiki, it also contains—especially in its written form and formal registers—numerous words, grammatical forms, and phonetical features that did not exist in the most "pure" and consistent forms of Dimotiki during the period of diglossia in Greece.
-Due to these admixtures, it could even be described as a product of a "merger" between earlier Dimotiki and Katharevousa.
+While today's Standard Modern Greek is fundamentally a continuation of earlier Demotic, it also contains—especially in its written form and formal registers—numerous words, grammatical forms, and phonetical features that did not exist in the most "pure" and consistent forms of Demotic during the period of diglossia in Greece.
+Due to these admixtures, it could even be described as a product of a "merger" between earlier Demotic and Katharevousa.

 Furthermore, in a broader sense, the Greek term Δημοτική (Dimotikí) can also describe any naturally evolved colloquial language of the Greeks, not just that of the period of diglossia.

-Examples of Modern Greek features that did not exist in Dimotiki
+Modern features that did not exist in Demotic

 The following examples are intended to demonstrate Katharevousa features in Modern Greek.
 They were not present in traditional Demotic and only entered the modern language through Katharevousa (sometimes as neologisms), where they are used mostly in writing (for instance, in newspapers), but also orally, especially words and fixed expressions are both understood and actively used also by non-educated speakers.
 In some cases, the Demotic form is used for literal or practical meanings, while the Katharevousa is used for figurative or specialized meanings: e.g. φτερό for the wing or feather of a bird, but πτέρυξ for the wing of a building or airplane or arm of an organisation.